aldreth/poesis/src/pages/index.md

 coverImage: tall-trees
 ---

 **Poesis** will be a new kind of community space in York where people of all ages come together to explore what it means to be human during this time of profound planetary change.
-We're creating a place that's part cultural hub, part learning space, and part community living room - where everyone belongs.
+We're creating a place that's part cultural hub, part learning space, and part community living room - where you can belong.
 Through meaningful dialogue, hands-on workshops, and simply being together, we're finding ways to engage with both global challenges and our inner lives, as a community.

 It is a community project in the process of being set up and seeking funding.